-- Login Module Class: Fully qualified class name of your javax.security.auth.spi.LoginModule implementation - Admin Group Name: Members of this group will have admin privileges on Management Center. - User Group Name: Members of this group will have read and write privileges on Management Center. - Read-only User Group Name: Members of this group will only have read privilege on Management Center.
+- Login Module Class: Fully qualified class name of your javax.security.auth.spi.LoginModule implementation - Admin Group: Members of this group will have admin privileges on the Management Center. - User Group: Members of this group will have read and write privileges on the Management Center. - Read-only User Group: Members of this group will have only read privilege on the Management Center. - Metrics-only Group: Members of this group will have the privilege to see only the metrics on the Management Center.